Kreindler Defeats Forum Non Conveniens in Nassau, Bahamas Plane Crash

 Loring v.
 Southern Air Charter Company, LTD

-Some of the more difficult and challenging cases that Kreindler faces involve the crashes of small planes operated by small foreign commercial airlines resulting in injuries in a foreign country.
+Some of the more difficult and challenging aviation accident cases that Kreindler faces involve the crashes of small planes operated by small foreign commercial airlines resulting in injuries in a foreign country.
 These types of cases pose a myriad of legal and factual challenges to successfully obtaining a recovery for our clients, including obtaining personal jurisdiction in the United States over the airline, a motion to dismiss under the doctrine of forum non conveniens, and determining what country’s law applies on the issues of damages and liability.
 The laws of many foreign countries often provide very limited compensation making a lawsuit in that country impractical.

 The case of Aila Tuulikki Loring against Southern Air Charter Company, Inc. (Southern Air), a small Bahamian regional airline, presented these challenges.
+Ms. Loring, along with her husband Seldon, was a passenger on a Piper PA 31-350 airplane that crashed into the Atlantic Ocean, near New Providence Island, Nassau, The Bahamas.

-Ms. Loring was a Massachusetts resident who resided in that state with her 70-year-old husband, Shelden.
+Ms. Loring was a Massachusetts resident who resided in that state with her 70-year-old husband, Selden.
 The Lorings owned a home in the Bahamas where they resided in the winter months.
 The Lorings were booked on a short flight from the island of Eleuthera to New Providence Island operated by Southern Air.
 Because the flight was overbooked, Southern Air contracted with another small airline to provide the plane and flight crew for the trip.
 The plane that was provided and used for the flight was in a state of disrepair.

-When the plane was on its approach for landing at the Nassau International Airport, the pilot’s instruments indicated that the left landing gear was not in a down position.
+When the airplane was on its approach for landing at the Nassau International Airport, the pilot’s instruments indicated that the left landing gear was not in a down position.
 The pilot flew past the air traffic control tower at the airport and the controllers informed the pilot that both the right and left landing gear was in a down position.
 When the pilot made a turn to begin his second approach to the airport, the plane developed engine trouble and lost altitude.
 The pilot decided to “ditch” the aircraft in the ocean rather than attempting to land at the airport.

 When the plane struck the water, Mr. Loring’s seat became dislodged and he was ejected from the plane through the luggage door and into the water.
 While still belted to his seat — that had turned upside down — Mr. Loring drowned.
 Mrs. Loring and the other ten passengers remained in the plane after impact and were able to exit the plane and stay afloat until rescued.